ValeraDanger/Solnyshko_BLE/README.md

      }

 `action` :
-- `"set"` : start timer on specified duration and cycles count (not including preheat). **Take attention**: this command starts **full** procedure, including preheating and and separate cycles, divided timer pauses.
+- `"set"` : start preheat and timer on specified duration and cycles count. **Take attention**: this command starts **full** procedure, including preheating and and separate cycles, divided timer pauses.
 - `"stop"` : stop timer and return lamp into `OFF` state
 - `"pause"` : pause timer (only works when `PAUSED` lamp state)
 - `"resume"` : resume timer (only works when `ACTIVE` lamp state)